Geometric tilt-to-length coupling in precision interferometry: mechanisms and analytical descriptions: Summary geometric TTL coupling and TTL mitigation strategies

 which all originate from longitudinal displacements of the centre of rotation with respect to either the beam incidence point on the reflecting component ($d_\text{long}$), or the photodiode ($d_\text{long}$, $d_\text{lever}$).
 An additional second-order TTL effect is caused by transmissive components:

 with $\varphi_m=2\varphi$ for components between the mirror and the detector and $\varphi_m=-\varphi_\text{RS}$ for components along the beam path inside a receiving system with angular jitter.
 The knowledge about these first- and second-order couplings can be used to mitigate the geometric effects by smart design choices, for instance, by aligning the beam axis to the centre of rotation ($d_\text{lat}=0$) or by imaging the centre of rotation to the photodiode centre, resulting in $d_\text{long}=d_\text{lever}=0$.
-Lateral jitter coupling is minimized in the case of a mirror reflection by an angular adjustment to make $\varphi=0$.
-Moreover, the given equations can be used to counteract other TTL effects, i.e. the non-geometric TTL effects, which we will introduce in our follow-up paper \cite{NG21}, that are more difficult to describe or mitigate.
-In that case, the total TTL of the system is measured, i.e. the sum of all geometric and non-geometric effects.
-The total linear effects can then be minimized by adjusting either of the lateral alignment parameters, for instance, by adjusting the beam axis.
-The sum of all second-order effects is in the next step minimized by adjusting either of the longitudinal parameters, for instance, by displacing the photodiode longitudinally.
-Such mitigation was experimentally used, for instance, in \cite{Troebs2018, Chwalla2020}.
+Lateral jitter coupling is minimised in the case of a mirror reflection by an angular adjustment to make $\varphi=0$.
+Moreover, the given equations can be used to minimise the total TTL coupling (see Eq.~\eqref{eq:TTL_ng+g}).
+In that case, the geometric TTL is manipulated to counteract the non-geometric TTL effects (LPS$_\text{ng,TTL}$).
+These non-geometric effects are more difficult to describe or mitigate, which will be discussed in detail in our follow-up paper \cite{NG21}.
+For such mitigation, the total TTL of the system is measured, i.e.\ the sum of all geometric and non-geometric effects.
+The total linear effects can then be minimised by adjusting the lateral alignment parameter $d_\text{lat}$, for instance, by adjusting the beam axis.
+The sum of all second-order effects is in the next step minimised by adjusting either of the longitudinal parameters ($d_\text{long}, d_\text{lever}$), for instance, by displacing the photodiode longitudinally.
+Such mitigation was experimentally used, for instance, in \cite{Troebs2018, Chwalla2020}. \\ It should be noted, that this type of TTL noise suppression is only successful if the applied changes affect the geometric TTL coupling more than the non-geometric TTL effects.
+This is discussed further in \cite{NG21}.

-\fulltable{ Overview of the different geometric cross coupling mechanisms for a beam with normal incidence and no photodiode tilt, i.e. $\beta=\varphi_\text{PD}=0$.
+\fulltable{ Overview of the different geometric cross-coupling mechanisms for a beam with normal incidence and no photodiode tilt, i.e. $\beta=\varphi_\text{PD}=0$.
 For each effect we give a short description and the general behaviour (approximated), like linear, quadratic or mixed with respect to the tilt angle.} \endfulltable